It is a well-known fact that those with diabetes have a much greater risk of heart disease as well as certain mental disorders such as depression.

 Here are some tips we’d like to share with you which you just might find useful:

-One example is in alcohol, something most of us ignore.
+One example is alcohol, something most of us ignore.
 But the fact remains that most underestimate just how much caloric content alcoholic beverages like wine and beer pack.

 Not to mention cocktails which are mixed with both alcohol and sodas.